ibm-cloud-docs/databases-for-postgresql/dashboard-settings.md

 `ibmcloud cdb deployment-groups example-deployment`

 To scale the memory to 2048 MB of RAM for each memory member of "example-deployment":
-`ibmcloud cdb deployment-groups-set member --memory 2048`ß
+`ibmcloud cdb deployment-groups-set member --memory 2048`

 ### Scaling via the API

 The _Foundation Endpoint_ that is shown on the _Overview_ panel of your service provides the base URL to access this deployment through the API.
-Use it with the `/groups` endpoint if you need to manage or automate backups programmatically.
+Use it with the `/groups` endpoint if you need to manage or automate scaling programmatically.

 You can find more examples in the [API Reference](https://pages.github.ibm.com/compose/apidocs/apiv4doc-static.html#tag/Scaling).